alexhunsley/swift-testing-wildcards/README.md

         // this func will only be called once with all the variants in a list }
 ```

+This isn't recommended though; `Testing` gives better test feedback when you use `.variants`.

 ## Use outside of `Testing`